YuriAtanasov/metallb/website/content/configuration/_index.md

 If you encounter this issue with your users or networks, you can set `avoid-buggy-ips: true` on an address pool to mark `.0` and `.255` addresses as unusable.

+## Configuring via the MetalLB Operator

+The MetalLB Operator allows to configure MetalLB via CRDs.

+The CRDs are mapped to the current MetalLB ConfigMap structure.